-The sample size was 8 for each group.
-To account for potential dropouts, an additional 20% was included to the calculated sample size.
+The sample size was 8 for each Group.
+An additional 20% was included in the calculated sample size to account for potential dropouts.
 As a result, the minimum total value for the 4 groups was 40.

 A convenient sampling technique without specific systematic methods was used for sample selection.
 The experimental animals were selected based on their ability to meet the inclusion and exclusion criteria until the required sample size was reached.